iEduard/PlantBuddy/README.md

 https://github.com/smittytone/HT16K33-Python

 With this Library we also need the blinka library from Adafruit.
 To install the Library you can use pip.
-But still needs the blinka library from Adafruit

 > sudo pip3 install adafruit-blinka